rsyncOSX/rsyncuidocs/content/en/blog/technical/compilersyncui.md

 The use of the make command necessitates the application-specific password.
 There are two commands available for use with make: one creates a release build exclusively for RsyncUI, while the other generates a signed version that includes a DMG file.

+If only utilizing the `make archive` command did not necessitate the application-specific password, it would suffice to update only the `Signing & Capabilities` section.
+It is highly probable that the `make archive` command will still function even if set to `Sign to Run Locally`.

 To create a DMG file, the make command is dependent on the [create-dmg](https://github.com/create-dmg/create-dmg) tool.
 The instructions for create-dmg are included in the Makefile.
 Ensure that the fork of create-dmg is on the same level as the fork of RsyncUI.
 Before using make, create and store an app-specific password.

 The following procedure creates and stores an app-specific password: